 In a bowl, beat the egg yolks.

-In another bowl, beat the cream cheese.
+In another bowl, beat the mascarpone.
 Stir in the egg yolks until blended.

 In a mixing bowl, beat the egg white until soft peaks form.
 Add the sugar, little by little, and continue beating until stiff.